deephealthproject/pyeddl/README.md

 > More information: [https://deephealth-project.eu/](https://deephealth-project.eu/)

+# Requirements

+- Python 3
+- CMake 3.9.2 or higher
+- A modern compiler with C++11 support

+> To clone all third_party submodules use:
+>
+> `git clone --recurse-submodules -j8 https://github.com/deephealthproject/pyeddl.git`

 # Installation

 To build and install `pyeddl`, clone or download this repository and then, from within the repository, run: